PiotrLepa/weather-station-server/README.md

-### Opis projektu
+### Project description
-System składa się z 3 elementów: mikrokontrolera zbierającego dane meteorologiczne, serwera, oraz aplikacji mobilnej.
-Użytkownik może zobaczyć aktualne dane pogodowe oraz wykres dla wybranego dnia.
-Dodatkową funkcja aplikacji jest konfiguracja mikrokontrolera za pomocą bluetooth low energy.
+The project consists of 3 components: [microcontroller](https://github.com/PiotrLepa/weather-station-arduino), [server](https://github.com/PiotrLepa/weather-station-server) and [mobile application](https://github.com/PiotrLepa/weather-station-client).
+The user can see the current weather data and graph for the selected day.
+An additional feature of the application is to configure the microcontroller with the mobile application using bluetooth low energy.

-### Technologie
+### Used technologies
-- Backend - Framework Spring, język Kotlin
+- Mobile application - Flutter
-- Aplikacja mobilna - Framework Flutter, język Dart
+- Backend - Spring, Kotlin
-- Mikrokontroler - ESP32, język Arduino
+- Microcontroller - ESP32, Arduino